ibrahim997/Javascript/Lesson 4/README.md

 In this lesson you learnt about the local and global scope of variable and how the scope of variable affects how functions work with them.
 You also found out the *this* keyword in the context of a function.
 Finally, you learnt how to make a function syntax more concise by using arrow functions.

+## Exercise

+Revisit the script from the previous Exercise in Lesson 3.
+Modify the script so that the temperature converstion function now has a default value of 0 for its argument.
+Add an extra button to the page so that, when clicked, calls the function without passing any argument.
+Ensure the script outputs 32 and that all the other buttons operate as they did previously.